 I stand at the opening of the alley.
 A human size Statue of liberty is one door down from Gigi’s Coffee, across from Casa Del Pizza.
 He brought me to New York while still in Los Angeles.
 I watch, as Chris walks down the alley to me.
 Together we smile.

 I am caught by voices growing.
 Inside St.Vincents Deli, beneath a blue and white awning with Greek key edges, people line up to order.
 The more people enter, the faster the Deli men move, and speak.
 Coffee, pizza, and fast talking people – the best parts of New York- my heart leaps a little.

-"Is this ok?".
-"Yes " I shrug my shoulders and give a half smile.
-Plants surrounding The Sunrise Café, drop me right in the Mediterranean.
-The spices in the air also help.
+The spices in the air drop me right in the Mediterranean.
 One of the men at the other table, absorbed in deep discussion, abruptly stops talking.
 He looks me in the eye, looks to my date nods and smiles.
 A smile comes across my body I lean back.
 I see the gothic arc French doors, a balcony of 18 century renaissance columns centered around a tall long winged Angel.
 Chris sets down a plate of falafel, tahini sauce and babaganoush.
 Silence and spices pass between us.

 St.Vincent’s Court is located on 7th street and Broadway and Hill, Downtown Los Angeles, 90014.
 In old European Style there are contact numbers, no email.

 Sunrise Café; 213-623-7775